Website for streamlining processes.

 I also approached management about having an online presence for recruiting and efficiency.

+Out of the phone calls made to the office a good handful of them were about money.
+The idea was opportunity cost.
 In addition to centralizing and streamlining recruiting processes and casting a wider net for talent, the second idea was transparency.
-Out of the phone calls made to the office a good handful of them were about money.
 Crew members and their families could see what trip they were on and when payment was coming in from overseas.
-Ideally feeling more empowered and relax, hopefully calling less.
+Ideally feeling more empowered and relax, calling less.